rjdkmr/gcMapExplorer/docs/commands/encode2h5.rst

   -binfo bigWigInfo, --bigWigInfo bigWigInfo
                          Path to bigWigInfo tool.

-                        This is not neccessary when bigWigInfo path is already set using gcMapExplorer configure utility.
+                        This is not necessary when bigWigInfo path is already set using gcMapExplorer configure utility.

                         It can be downloaded from http://hgdownload.cse.ucsc.edu/admin/exe/